bendoan-db/financebench-research-agent/README.md

-# databricks_genai_hackathon
+# Databricks Financebench Research Agent

 # Overview

-This repository offers complete examples of implementing GenAI agents on Databricks.
+This repository offers complete examples of implementing GenAI document research agents on Databricks for the [FinanceBench](https://github.com/patronus-ai/financebench).
 It leverages the Databricks Agent Framework, integrates with [Langchain/Langgraph](https://blog.langchain.dev/langgraph-multi-agent-workflows/), and supports Vector Search, Unity Catalog Functions, and [Genie](https://www.databricks.com/product/ai-bi/genie) — a state-of-the-art text-to-SQL tool developed by Databricks.
 The agents are deployed using Databricks Model Serving and are monitored through Databricks Model Monitoring.
-The repository includes small datasets featuring preprocessed text chunks from publicly available SEC filings, mock structured data for select companies, and an evaluation set of question/answer pairs sourced from the FinanceBench repository.
-This evaluation data is used for both offline and online performance assessment.

 # Project Structure

-The project is organized into multiple components including notebooks, configs, agents, and environment setup.
+The project is organized into multiple components including notebooks, configs, agents, and environment setup, defined below:

-Users have to edit the YAML files for the project and for the individual ChatModels that get deployed on Databricks.
-The models and the contained agents are specified in notebooks that users can run as is or modify to achieve the specific goals of the hackathon.
+* `document_ingestion_pipeline` contains notebooks and separate configuration YAMLs to ingest the FinanceBench PDFs (10ks, 10qs, etc.) in the `data` directory

 # Cluster Config